Lightning-AI/pytorch-lightning/docs/source/advanced/plugins_registry.rst

 Lightning includes a registry that holds information about Training Type plugins and allows for the registration of new custom plugins.

-The Plugins are associated with strings.
-These strings are names that identify the plugin, such as "deepspeed."
+The Plugins are assigned strings that identify them, such as "ddp", "deepspeed_stage_2_offload", and so on.
 It also returns the optional description and parameters for initialising the Plugin that were defined during registration.